ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

     `.out` - Output of the example displayed at the bottom black colour box in the [Ballerina By Example](https://ballerina.io/learn/by-example/).

-    _test.bal - Contains the test to validate the output of the BBE during the build time.
+    `<example_name>_test.bal` - Contains the test to validate the output of the BBE during the build time.

     <img src="images/bbe-folder-structure.png" width="350" height="200" alt="BBE folder structure" />